Willow Verkerk

 Book Chapters

-“Friedrich Nietzsche” in Rethinking Political Thinkers, edited by Simon Choat and Manjeet Ramgotra, pp. 239-255.
+“Friedrich Nietzsche” in Rethinking Political Thinkers, ed.
+Simon Choat and Manjeet Ramgotra, pp. 239-255.
 Oxford University Press, 2023.

-“Reification, Objectification, and Feminist Activism” in The Spell of Capital: Reification and Spectacle, edited by Samir Gandesha and Johan Frederik Hartle, pp. 149-162.
+“Reification, Objectification, and Feminist Activism” in The Spell of Capital: Reification and Spectacle, ed.
+Samir Gandesha and Johan Frederik Hartle, pp. 149-162.
 Amsterdam: Amsterdam University Press, 2017.

-“Nietzsche’s Cruel Offerings: Friendship, Solitude, and the Bestowing Virtue in Thus Spoke Zarathustra” in Nietzsche’s Therapeutic Teaching: For Individuals and Culture, edited by Horst Hutter and Eli Friedland, pp. 61-72.
+“Nietzsche’s Cruel Offerings: Friendship, Solitude, and the Bestowing Virtue in Thus Spoke Zarathustra” in Nietzsche’s Therapeutic Teaching: For Individuals and Culture, ed.
+Horst Hutter and Eli Friedland, pp. 61-72.
 London: Bloomsbury, 2013.

 Recent Presentations keyboard_arrow_down